side projects impress hiring managers

 Projects that show attention to UX, performance, accessibility, and onboarding reflect a candidate who understands how users interact with software.

-1. AI-Powered Tools
+1. AI-Powered Developer Tools (The Trend Everyone's Hiring For)

 • Resume Scanner: Uses LLMs or embeddings to match job descriptions with resumes